jhuang38/jhuang38/README.md

 -  Some of my current skills include React, Python, and C++!
 -  Feel free to reach out to me at j528huan@uwaterloo.ca
--  I'm looking at learning Redis, Rust, and more in my spare time!
+-  I'm looking at learning Redis, Go, and more in my spare time!
 -  Escapee from Computer Engineering